Got a burning question? ... you'll most likely find the answer here!

 - A – We will have food and drinks on site along with toilets and changing facilities.
 Showers will not be available so come prepared.
 Be prepared to get dirty … these aren’t road races so bring a change of clothing with you!

 - A – Yes, parking is to be arranged in the main area of Wantisden Hall.
 Please navigate to Wantisden Hall and you will then pick up signs for the Whole Hog event once in the grounds.

 - A – Yes and we have viewing areas for spectators at the start, middle of the course (within close proximity of the start) and finish line.

 - A – The majority will be off road and we therefore recommend off road clothing and footwear.
 There will be also be lots of additional challenges.
 You will be best off in trainers for these (PLEASE DON’T WEAR SPIKES DUE TO SOME OF THE OBSTACLES).
 We suggest long sleeved tops and leggings to cover those knees.
 Gloves will also be a good idea.

 - Q – Any other information I should know?

 - A – Make sure that you arrive with plenty of time to get organised, register and get to the starting area.
 The race briefing will be at the registration area which will be confirmed once you have booked.
 Toilets will also be available.
-There will be refreshments available at the finish.
+There will be refreshments available at the start and finish.
 Don’t forget to bring a towel and a set of dry clothes (showers won’t be available).

 If you have any further questions please do not hesitate to contact us – there are no silly questions!